Skip to main content

 meteor shower in the desert

-Updated for 2025 and into 2026!
+Updated for 2026!

 Meteor showers happen several times throughout the year, but their visibility depends on a few factors, some predictable, some not.
 The biggest predictable factor is the Moon phase, so here are the best chances we have to see meteors in the coming months with that in mind: